nellessen/tornado-shortener/README.md

 Quick Start
 -----------
-To run a webserver on a given port with a default domain localhost configured for short URLs run the following command:
+To run a webserver on a given port with a default domain *localhost* used for short URLs run the following command:
 ```
 cd tornado-shortener